 https://scvo.scot/support/digital/guides/ai/ethics-risks-and-limitations

-There are a several sources of information for voluntary sector organisations.,difference to Scottish communities should be valued, and that includes our colleagues who have come from other,The campaign includes regularly updated guides for employers and EU citizens, factsheets, posters and,’ which is intended to replace some existing European Funds.,The Scottish Government is currently carrying out its own consultation on proposals for replacement funding
+There are a several sources of information for voluntary sector organisations.,difference to Scottish communities should be valued, and that includes our colleagues who have come from other,The campaign includes regularly updated guides for employers and EU citizens, factsheets, posters and,to Brexit) liaising with the UK and Scottish Government regarding the proposed ‘Shared Prosperity Fund,’ which is intended to replace some existing European Funds.

 https://scvo.scot/support/running-your-organisation/planning-for-eu-exit-brexit

-, and find new sources How to look after your staff Contact the Information Service Policy & influencing,are, but we’re also always working closely with government, funders and the sector, to influence and guide,Our position paper on the need for Fair Funding has led the Scottish Government to commit to fairer funding,SCVO, with over 30 other organisations, worked together to secure charities access to the Energy Bills,you can watch the recording. https://youtu.be/TL5F4Obu7h8 Work and news from the sector Read about other
+, and find new sources How to look after your staff Policy & influencing We’re giving you information,are, but we’re also always working closely with government, funders and the sector, to influence and guide,Our position paper on the need for Fair Funding has led the Scottish Government to commit to fairer funding,SCVO, with over 30 other organisations, worked together to secure charities access to the Energy Bills,you can watch the recording. https://youtu.be/TL5F4Obu7h8 Work and news from the sector Read about other

 https://scvo.scot/about/work/campaigns/running-costs-crisis